 Branding is choosing.
 You can’t be everything to everyone, so what do you want to put in the spotlight?
-You want to actively guide what people’s gut feeling about you is.
+You want to guide what people’s gut feeling about you is actively.
 You can’t control it entirely, and neither should you want to, but if you don’t frame how you want to be thought of, others will frame you —right or wrong— as they see fit.

-Every day we are bombarded by thousands of messages from thousands of people, organisations and products who think that we should buy them, read them, eat them, fund them.
+Every day we are bombarded by messages from thousands of people, organisations and products who think that we should buy them, read them, eat them, and fund them.
 By creating recognition and allowing people to pull names from their mental archives, brands help people to make choices.

 Branding is a great tool, but it does come with some dangers.
 Turn on your ‘bullshit radar’.
 Be sure to test every idea and phrase against reality.
 Don’t be afraid of sharing a bold vision, but be honest, open and transparent with what you are trying to achieve.
 Always make it as compelling and original as possible.
 Keep it simple (simple is hard).

-important part of your brand.
-A video that you have created can be a great medium to tell your message.
+essential part of your brand.
+A video you have created can be a great medium to tell your message.
 All of them are part of your brand, but none encompass it.

-The process of distilling your mission and vision, and deciding partnerships and places (which is a process inherent re-examine, strengthen or fine-tune the concept of your business, product or service.
+The process of distilling your mission and vision and deciding partnerships and places (which is a process inherent re-examining, strengthening or fine-tuning the concept of your business, product or service.

 Branding will help you frame who you are, what you do and why it matters and will generate ideas on who your audiences are, what you have to offer them, and how you can reach them.

-quite a while to find the right business model, so branding becomes relevant from your first presentation to an investor, whether that is your mother or a big fund.
+quite a while to find the suitable business model, so branding becomes relevant from your first presentation to an investor, whether your mother or a big fund.

-A major change in your industry need not be the end of your organisation.
+A significant change in your industry need not be the end of your organisation.
 How can you reframe what you do and why it matters?
 Branding can help you rethink your purpose and positioning.
-It can also help guide you through actions that are necessary to change your reputation.
+It can also help guide you through actions necessary to change your reputation.

 Know what role you want to play within your market.
 How do you distinguish yourself from others in the same field or with similar offers?
 What do you want to be recognised for?
 Positioning is choosing.

-Articulating what you want to work towards will help you connect to your audiences, as well as give you a guiding principle for everything you do as an organisation.
+Articulating what you want to work towards will help you connect to your audiences and give you a guiding principle for everything you do as an organisation.

 Strong brands create clarity.
 You cannot expect to attract people’s interest and support if they cannot understand what you offer them.
 This may seem too simple to mention, but you would be surprised how often organisations fail to communicate clearly what they offer.

-Be sure to articulate the real value for both your audience (what they get out of engaging with you) and the world (what the bigger issue is).
+Be sure to articulate the real value for your audience (what they get out of engaging with you) and the world (the bigger issue).
 There is a difference between saying ‘We

-From your board of directors and your partners to your employees, interns and volunteers, everyone in your organisation can be a brand ambassador.
-The same goes for outside audiences: these days, a brand is as strong as the communities it can galvanise.
+Everyone in your organisation can be a brand ambassador, from your board of directors and your partners to your employees, interns and volunteers.
+The same goes for external audiences: these days, a brand is as strong as the communities it can galvanise.

 Everything you do is an expression of your brand, whether you do it intentionally or unintentionally.
-Have fun with all the experiences that you can offer your audiences in their interactions with you!
+Have fun with all the experiences you can offer your audiences in their interactions with you!
 A strong brand allows your audience to ‘get’ what you are about through every different way they encounter you.
-Whether they watch you speak at a conference, visit your website, call your customer service, or attend your event, they get a clear sense of what you stand for.
+Whether they watch you speak at a conference, visit your website, call your customer service, or attend your event, they clearly understand what you stand for.

 Don’t sell yourself short with a generic brand.
 Create a brand identity that translates your internal character into a unique, differentiating external identity and personality.

-At the end of the day, what you actually deliver will define how people think and feel about you.
-When building your brand, never ever forget to walk the walk.
+At the end of the day, what you deliver will define how people think and feel about you.
+When building your brand, never forget to walk the walk.

 Branding doesn’t exist purely for its own sake.
-You will invest a lot of time and resources into your branding and that alone is a reason to make sure that you are using it to reach your goals,
+You will invest a lot of time and resources into your branding.
+That alone is a reason to make sure that you are using it to reach your goals,

-whether short-term and practical (recruiting the best talent for your team, creating more loyalty among your suppliers) or long-term and visionary (increasing your social impact, boosting your finances).
-The time and resources you commit to branding should provide you with a return on investment in reaching your objectives.
+whether short-term or practical (recruiting the best talent for your team, creating more loyalty among your suppliers) or long-term and visionary (increasing your social impact, boosting your finances).
+The time and resources you commit to branding should give you a return on investment in reaching your objectives.

-If you feel branding is creating a logo and a website, you will see branding as a short, linear process.
-If you define branding as guiding what people think and feel about you, it is an ongoing process that needs constant inspiration, investment and attention in order to help support your goals.
+If you feel branding creates a logo and a website, you will see branding as a short, linear process.
+If you define branding as guiding what people think and feel about you, it is an ongoing process that needs constant inspiration, investment and attention to help support your goals.

 The second view of branding provides you with the most positive effects over time.
-Through the brand development process, people and organisations go from being self-aware to being self-defined, to having a self-directed brand.
+Through brand development, people and organisations go from being self-aware to being self-defined to having a self-directed brand.